Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling-passive/final/Further_Applications/Limitations.md

 ## Relative humidity

 The relative humidity varies greatly across wet and dry seasons in Tanzania, averaging at around 70% for the wet season.
-While we are able to demonstrate
+While we are able to demonstrate its cooling effectiveness in lower relative humidities, the real-life impacts of the increase in humidity is not well understood.
+Therefore, it is recommended that further tests to be conducted in environments that simulate the conditions of wet seasons for proof-of-concept.

 ## Wetting mechanism